goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

-# BUILDING CRYPTO COINS YIIMP MINING POOL, SETUP YOUR OWN MINING POOL AND START MINING CRYPTOCURRENCIES OF YOUR CHOICE
+# BUILDING CRYPTO COINS YIIMP/MININGCORE/NOMP MINING POOL, SETUP YOUR OWN MINING POOL AND START MINING CRYPTOCURRENCIES OF YOUR CHOICE

-### Install, Setup and Configure Yiimp Mining Pool Software to Start your Own Mining Pool for Multiple Crypto Tokens & Coins
+### Install, Setup and Configure Yiimp/Miningcore/Nomp Mining Pool Software to Start your Own Mining Pool for Multiple Crypto Tokens & Coins

-### For paid personalized yiimp multi coins pool setup services, troubleshooting existing pools and quick support please contact
+### For paid personalized Yiimp/Miningcore/Nomp multi coins pool setup services, troubleshooting existing pools and quick support please contact

-### ASICBOOST enabled pool solution also available for Bitcoin and other coins, non-yiimp solution though.
+### ASICBOOST enabled pool solution also available for Bitcoin and other coins, non-Yiimp/Miningcore/Nomp solution though.
 If you want to setup an Asicboost friendly mining pool that would mine Bitcoin with your own asic machines or NiceHash or MiningRingRentals (MRR) and other SHA256 coins with Asicboost, feel free to ping us on below contacts.

-### Yiimp for Ubuntu 22.04, Ubuntu 21.04, Ubuntu 20.04 and Ubuntu 18.04.
+### Yiimp/Miningcore/Nomp for Ubuntu 22.04, Ubuntu 21.04, Ubuntu 20.04 and Ubuntu 18.04.
 ## Contact Now & Let Us Setup a Mining Pool For Any Algorithm & Cryptocoin Within Hours
 #### _Whether you want to mine a single coin or several cyrptocurrencies solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._